 World Wetlands Day marks the date of the signing of the Convention on Wetlands of International Importance (the Ramsar Convention) on 2 February 1971 in Ramsar, Iran.

-Victoria has 12 Ramsar listed wetlands which means we have some of the best wetlands in the world.
+Victoria has 12 Ramsar-listed wetlands which means we have some of the most important wetlands in the world.